Neo-X/Glens_Blog/content/2017-05-14-Wrapping-C++-with-Python.md

     /// Calculate the current reward.
 This is often computed over the simulation since the beging of an action. virtual double calcReward() const ;

-	/// Interactive functions to doing things in the simulation, like reseting and throwing objects at the character virtual void onKeyEvent(int key, int mouseX, int mouseY);
+	/// Interactive functions to doing things in the simulation, like resetting and throwing objects at the character virtual void onKeyEvent(int key, int mouseX, int mouseY);

 private: